 - Music Department (Scripps and Pomona) issues permission and requires auditions: New students must sign up for auditions and interviews at the Scripps Performing Arts Center.
 For private lessons at Pomona College, contact Pomona Music Department, ext.
 18155.
 Pomona private lessons have fees not included on your Scripps bill.

-- Course instructors issue permission (PERM) to enroll in certain courses via the Scripps Portal.
+- Course instructors issue permission (PERM) to enroll in certain courses via the Scripps portal.
 After instructor permission is granted, you must add the course through the portal.
+Click the following link for video instructions on PERMs and Portal Registration

 - Audited courses must be added during first ten instructional days on space-available basis with instructor written permission.
 Forms are available in the Registrar’s Office.
 Audit does not earn ANY credit or meet any requirement.

-Note: Registrations in required courses are closely monitored.
+Note: Registration in Core courses are closely monitored.

-First-Years must enroll for the required Writing 50 (fall semester); Core I (first fall semester, then sequentially).
-Transfer students should refer to her Final Transfer Evaluation to determine whether she needs to take Writing 50 and/or the appropriate Core Curriculum sequence based upon her class standing at entrance.
+First-Years must take Core I their first fall semester, then sequentially.
+Transfer students should refer to their Final Transfer Evaluation to determine the appropriate Core Curriculum sequence based upon their class standing at entrance at Scripps.

 - You must see the Core Director to request a Core section change.
 While emailing an individual section instructor is possible through the portal, normally the section limits are carefully managed and adding a closed section is unlikely.

-- You must arrange your schedule around these requirements, as needed.
-Failure to register for Writing 50 or Core in subsequent semesters may result in academic probation for jeopardizing your academic progress and/or ineligibility to participate in Off-Campus Study.
+- You must arrange your schedule around the Core requirement, as needed.
+Failure to register for Core in subsequent semesters may result in academic probation for jeopardizing your academic progress and/or ineligibility to participate in a study abroad program.